apache/sedona/docs/api/sql/Raster-operators.md

 ### RS_PixelAsPoint

 Introduction: Returns a point geometry of the specified pixel's upper-left corner.
+The pixel coordinates specified are 1-indexed.

 !!!Note
-    If the pixel coordinates specified do not exist in the raster (out of bounds), RS_PixelAsPoint throws an IllegalArgumentException.
+    If the pixel coordinates specified do not exist in the raster (out of bounds), RS_PixelAsPoint throws an IndexOutOfBoundsException.

 Format: `RS_PixelAsPoint(raster: Raster, colX: int, rowY: int)`